laurent-martin/py-mon-eau/README.md

 ## History

-This module is inspired from [pySuez from Ooii](https://github.com/ooii/pySuez) itself inspired by [domoticz sensor](https://github.com/Sirus10/domoticz) and [pyLinky](https://github.com/pirionfr/pyLinky).
+This module was inspired from [pySuez from Ooii](https://github.com/ooii/pySuez).